zhmcclient/zhmc-ansible-modules/docs_source/modules/zhmc_adapter.rst

 Gather facts about an adapter of a CPC (Z system), including its ports.

-Update the properties of an adapter.
+Update the properties of an adapter and its ports.

+Create or delete a Hipersocket adapter.